 - Address: Furtherwood Road, Oldham, Lancashire, OL1 2PB

 The third highest football stadium in the Football League (After the Hawthorns and Vale Park), Boundary Park sits at over 500ft above sea level, but the record it does hold is that being the coldest football ground in the country, earning the nickname “Ice Station Zebra”.
-With Saturday’s weather set to be in the minuses, being able to watch at home on iFollow, does not seem such a bad option.

 In 1986, Joe Royle installed an artificial pitch at Boundary Park, to help generate more income and in 1989/90 the Latics had what is regarded as the clubs best ever season, reaching the final of the League Cup and Semi’s of the FA Cup, beating Arsenal, Everton and Villa along the way.
 When more regulations came in at the start of the 21st century, Oldham were forced to revert back to grass.